futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

 It is easier to understand each others' code when the style is identical - you don't have to switch between "style contexts" all the time when browsing the code.
 It is faster to write new code when you don't have to think about how the code should look like, and it is easier to reason about the style in peer reviews - it's not my style or your style, it's just the well thought (project!) style of the code.
+With the right tools, you can conveniently automate this and make it a non-issue.

 ### QUESTION: Does everyone have the same situation awareness?

 **What is the criteria for "yes"?**

-You are not hiding anything from the Client - and vice versa.
+The Team is not hiding anything from the Client - and vice versa.
 All unpleasant surprises are shared between both parties.

 It is not enough that you have a clear situation presented in the project management tool if everyone is not _actively_ using the tool.